Day 1: Third time’s a charm

 Since the beginning of this year, I’ve been trying to get into the habit of using my bullet journal every day to keep track of my daily tasks, goals, and projects.
 If you’ve never heard of a bullet journal, it’s basically just a notebook you use to keep track of everything.
 You can read more about it and the method behind it here.
 As I pulled opened my bullet journal this morning to make a quick list of my day’s to dos, I found myself thinking about this blog and the challenge that inspired it.

-There have been since obstacles.
-Emotionally, I’ve felt burdened by the idea of forcing myself to write daily posts again.
-Physically, I’ve faced an emergency surgery at the beginning of the year that kept me from doing much of anything for several weeks.
+There have been a lot obstacles.
+Emotionally, I’ve felt burdened by the idea of forcing myself to write almost daily posts again.
+Physically, I underwent an emergency surgery at the beginning of the year that kept me from doing much of anything for several weeks.
 Toss in a long trip back to the U.S., and well, the excuses have been plentiful.

 As I did previously, I’m going to start with one goal: walk 15,000 steps a day.
 That’s it.

-I have other goals I’m working on (I always have new goals I’m trying to accomplish, it’s just who I am as a person), but my steps will by primary focus; and I’m starting today, right now, NOT tomorrow.
-I am not committing to writing a daily post this time around, but I will post at least once a week to share my progress, stats, and spreadsheet.
-I do love keeping track of stats on spreadsheets.
+I have other goals I’m working on (I always have new goals I’m trying to accomplish, it’s just who I am as a person), but my steps will by primary focus; and I’m starting today, right now, not tomorrow.

 With that said, wish me luck!
 I’ve got another 365 days to go!